VaclavSir/NBrowserKit-example/readme.md

 # NBrowserKit example

+This is a demo of [NBrowserKit](https://github.com/VaclavSir/NBrowserKit), which is an integration of BrowserKit into Nette Framework.

 This example is based on [Nette Sandbox](https://github.com/nette/sandbox), a pre-packaged and pre-configured Nette Framework application that one can use as the skeleton for a new applications.

 ## Look at the example test